ll11/ll11.github.io/pages/timeline.md

 hide_sidebar: true
 permalink: timeline.html
 toc: false
-summary: This site catelogs research, news articles, and other useful information (and misinformation) on the effectivness of using Hydroxychloroquine (HCQ) to treat Covid-19.
 ---

-{% include note.html content="The information here will help you answer the question: Does HCQ work?.
-If you just need a quick answer, see [The Answer](/theanswer.html).
-But please, if you have Covid-19, do your own research and talk to your doctor." %}
+{% include note.html content="The information here will help you answer the question: Does HCQ work?
+But if you have Covid-19, do your own research and talk to your doctor." %}

 **For HCQ covid-19 research, see [studies](/studies.html)**